-Co-Superintendents:

-Assistant Superintendents:
+Assistant Superintendents: All Livestock Superintendents

-Coordinating Agent/FFA Advisors:
+Coordinating Agent/FFA Advisors: Charlene Miller & FFA Advisors

-- 1. The Champion and Reserve Champion Showman from the Senior and Intermediate Divisions in Beef Cattle, Sheep, Meat Goats, Dairy Goats and Swine are eligible to compete for Grand and Reserve Grand Champion Livestock Showman. - 2.
-If an exhibitor wins' showmanship in more than one species, he/she must choose which species will be shown in Round Robin.
-Exhibitor must declare which specie they will show by 10:00 a.m. on show day.
-Qualifying exhibitors will receive additional information. - Livestock judges will pick a top 5 in both the Intermediate and Senior showmanship divisions of the respective species.
-In the event not all 10 spots are filled for either age division, the names of the next eligible exhibitors will be put into a random drawing to fill the open position(s).
-Animals will be used from the top 5 winners of each age group in showmanship for each species. (as long as there are enough animals).
-If animals are deemed to create a potential safety concern, they may be replaced in round robin at the discretion of the superintendents. - 4.
-For species with limited exhibitors: Should a contestant elect not to participate in the Round Robin, it will be their responsibility to permit the use of their animal for the purpose of the Round Robin contest.
-In the event that there is not a contestant from each specie, every effort will be made by species' superintendents to locate animals for use by the exhibitors in the Round Robin. - 5.
-Participants will be placed in a random drawing for the animal they will show in each species except the species he/she qualified with and chose to show in Round Robin. - 6.
-Animals are to be clean but not fitted.
-This is strictly a showmanship contest. - 7.
-Previous winners of the Grand Champion Showman award at the fair are eligible to compete. - 8.
-Dress attire will be jeans, collared shirt and boots or close-toed shoes.
-Belts are optional. - 9.
-In the event of a tie, the judges will break the tie at their discretion.
+- 1) The Champion and Reserve Champion Showman from the Senior and Intermediate Divisions in Beef Cattle, Sheep, Meat Goats, Dairy Goats and Swine are eligible to compete for Grand and Reserve Grand Champion Livestock Showman. - 2) Livestock judges will pick a top 5 in both the Intermediate and Senior showmanship divisions of the respective species. - a) If an exhibitor places in Showmanship in multiple species, they will enter the round robin competition based off the following order: Livestock Sale Order.
+This order will rotate yearly.
+Qualifying exhibitors will receive additional information. - In classes which an exhibitor places first in multiple species, then the third place in that respective division is eligible for a round robin drawing to fill open positions until filled by all third-place finishers.
+If open positions still occur then the 4th place finishers will go into a drawing to fill the open slots followed by 5th places finishers. - 3) Animals will be used from the top 5 winners of each age group in showmanship for each species. (as long as there are enough animals).
+If animals are deemed to create a potential safety concern, they may be replaced in round robin at the discretion of the superintendents. - 4) For species with limited exhibitors: Should a contestant elect not to participate in the Round Robin, it will be their responsibility to permit the use of their animal for the purpose of the Round Robin contest.
+In the event that there is not a contestant from each specie, every effort will be made by species' superintendents to locate animals for use by the exhibitors in the Round Robin. - 5) Participants will be placed in a random drawing for the animal they will show in each species except the species he/she qualified with and chose to show in Round Robin. - 6) Animals are to be clean but not fitted.
+This is strictly a showmanship contest. - 7) Previous winners of the Grand Champion Showman award at the fair are eligible to compete. - 8) Dress attire will be jeans, collared shirt and boots or close-toed shoes.
+Belts are optional. - 9) In the event of a tie, the judges will break the tie at their discretion.